backstreetbrogrammer/12_BlockchainAndCryptocurrencyInJava/README.md

 - Authenticity: the author of the message is really who they claim to be
 - Non-repudiation: the author of the message can't later deny that they were the source

+##### Sending a message with a Digital Signature

-Technically speaking, a digital signature is the encrypted hash (digest, checksum) of a message.
-That means we generate a hash from a message and encrypt it with a **private key** according to a chosen algorithm.
+A digital signature is the encrypted hash (digest, checksum) of a message.
+We generate a hash from a message and encrypt it with a **private key** according to a chosen algorithm.

-The message, the encrypted hash, the corresponding public key, and the algorithm are all then sent.
-This is classified as a message with its digital signature.
+A message with its digital signature being sent contains:

+- message
+- encrypted hash
+- corresponding public key
+- algorithm

+##### Receiving and checking a Digital Signature

+To check the digital signature:

+- the message receiver generates a new hash from the received message
+- decrypts the received encrypted hash using the public key
+- compares them
+- if they match, the Digital Signature is said to be verified

+We should note that we only decrypt the message hash, and not the message itself.
+In other words, Digital Signature doesn't try to keep the message secret.
+Our digital signature only proves that the message was not altered in transit.

+When the signature is verified, we're sure that only the owner of the private key could be the author of the message.

 #### Decentralized ledger